Live power prices

-If you're on Flick FIXIE in a network area where your price changes depending on the time or season, the price in your app will change so you’ll know when to use power to take advantage of lower price times.
+If you're on Flick FIXIE or EARNIE in a network area where your price changes depending on the time or season, the price in your app will change so you’ll know when to use power to take advantage of lower price times.

 Live carbon emissions

 If you're interested in reducing the carbon impact of your household, the CHOICE tab in our mobile app shows you the mix of electricity in the grid at any one time, and it applies to all Kiwis, regardless of the power company you're with.
 So when the mix is dirty, you can choose to turn things off.

 Flick customers can also track their carbon emissions from electricity, and offset their impact through our partner charity, Trees That Count.

 Pay the actual cost of your bill, or choose to pay a regular amount with Volt.
 By paying a regular bill that's a little higher than your normal bill, you'll build up a wee stash of cash that you can then use to knock the top off a higher than normal bill.
 You can open, pause and change the settings of your Volt easily in the Flick app.

 How do I open a Volt?